JiriCepelkaFirstLineSoftware/HTML5ColorPicker4EpiserverCMS/README.md

 ### Features

-* Edge is provided only with HTML5 input of type color
+* Edge is provided only with HTML5 input of type color.
     ```HTML
     <input type="color …>
     ```
-* In Chrome and Firefox you can:
+* Chrome and Firefox:
-    * Observer full state persistance (reloading, switching between view modes [edit, preview, all-props]) of your color refinement
+    * Luminosity change by drag or mouse wheel.
-    * Luminosity change does not trigger model change unless it is comfirmed by lossing control focus, e.g. by click in document body.
+    * Full state persistance (reloading, switching between view modes [edit, preview, all-props]) of color lumininosity refinement.
-    * Change luminosity by dragging or by mouse wheel.
+    * Luminosity change does not trigger model change unless it is comfirmed by losing control focus, e.g. by click in document body.